 Okra Ohitashi is a simple, light, and flavorful Japanese side dish of blanched okras in a soy sauce-based marinade.
+Prepare it ahead of time so that you can serve this salad instantly for dinner.

 One of the easiest side dishes you can make to accompany your Japanese meal is Ohitashi.
 Today I’m sharing Okra Ohitashi (オクラのおひたし) or Japanese Okra Salad.
 This simple vegetable recipe is super handy when you are in need of something refreshing and wholesome to balance the dinner.